jasonpaulso/VectorCode/docs/cli.md

 a [standalone chromadb server](#chromadb) configured in the [JSON](#configuring-vectorcode) via the `host` and `port` options.

+The MCP server entry point (`vectorcode-mcp-server`) provides some CLI options that you can use to customise the default behaviour of the server.
+To view the supported options, run `vectorcode-mcp-server -h` in your shell.

 ### Writing Prompts

 If you want to integrate VectorCode in your LLM application, you may want to